kei0528/my-page-2022/public/posts/barista-to-programmer.md

 ### November 2020 - JavaScript to next level

-Writing JavaScript get much more fun than before, and I wanted to move to the next step.
+Writing JavaScript became much more fun than before, and I wanted to move to the next step.
 I learned about Webpack, ES Lint and other things to upgrade my development environment.
 Then it was time to decide which UI Framework I learn.
 In 2020, the main Framework was React, Vue and Angular.
 I compared documentation and watched videos that will be discussed about frameworks.
 For me, React seemed much more friendly than other frameworks.
 So I started to follow React’s official tutorial and read the documentation.

 ### December 2020 - React, Redux, Node.js